huggingface/optimum/tests/README.md

 }
 ```

 This snippet will discover all base tests and the tests inside the `tests/onnxruntime` folder.
-If you want the `intel` tests as well add them.